What Is a Metronome and How Does It Work?

 iStockphoto/Thinkstock

 Most people think of a metronome as a blocky, pyramid-shaped contraption with a pendulum.
-Though these mechanical metronomes are still in use, the term metronome can also refer to any instrument used to keep tempo.
-Here are few different types of musical timekeeping devices:
+Though these mechanical metronomes are still in use, the term metronome can also refer to any instrument used to keep the desired tempo.

 • Quartz metronomes are an inexpensive alternative to the mechanical metronome.
 Usually made of plastic, these timekeepers have an adjustable beats-per-minute (BPM) dial.
-Some offer a light that flashes along with the beat so that users have a visual as well as an auditory tempo cue.
+Some offer a light that flashes along with the beat so users have a visual as well as an auditory tempo cue.

 • Digital metronomes are a step up from quartz metronomes.
-Varieties like the BOSS Dr. Beat offer a variety of time signatures and the option to hear a tone on the eighth and 16th notes as well as the quarter note.
+Varieties like the BOSS Dr. Beat offer a variety of time signatures and the option to hear a tone on the eighth notes and 16th notes as well as the quarter notes.
 You can also tap in the tempo, which can be very useful.
 Some models even offer a range of tempo tones, from electronic beeps to more natural drum or clave sounds.

 • A backing track is a piece of music (as opposed to a simple tick-tock or click) that has been prerecorded using a metronome or click track.
 For instance, a guitarist might play a song's basic rhythm to a click track, and then the band might record their parts while listening to his or her prerecorded guitar.

 From Beethoven to beatbox, just about every genre of music has used and benefited from the structure of a metronome.
 Still, some musicians wonder if using a metronome will make their playing sound mechanical or robotic.
-We address that concern after the jump.

 Advertisement